St Peter's Church, Carmarthen

 St Peter's Church (Welsh: Eglwys San Pedr) is the Church in Wales parish church for the town of Carmarthen, Wales.
 Though founded much earlier, the present building dates from at least the 14th century.
-It is the largest church in the Diocese of St David's and is a Grade I listed building.
+It is the largest church in the Diocese of St Davids and is a Grade I listed building.
 It is also the oldest surviving building in Carmarthen.

 History

 It is not known whether an older, pre-Norman church originally stood on the site, but St Peter's lies within the site of Roman Moridinum, inside the presumed west gate of the Roman walls.
 The church, if founded soon after the construction of the Norman castle, was located midway between the castle and the monastic settlement of Llandeulyddog, which is known to have existed before the Norman Conquest.
 Its location would have allowed it to serve the spiritual needs of both the Welsh community Old Carmarthen, and New Carmarthen which developed in the shadow of the castle.

-St Peter's Church is recorded as being transferred to Battle Abbey between 1107 and 1125.
+St Peter's Church is recorded as being transferred to Battle Abbey between 1107 and 1124.
 The current church building probably dates from later than this, with the nave and chancel dating to the 13th or 14th century.
 The south aisle and north transept possibly date to the late 14th century.
 The tower was rebuilt a century after that and a porch added at the same time.
 The nave and chancel were raised and largely rebuilt during the 16th century.

 During the Tudor dissolution of the 1500s, St Peter's became the property of the Crown.
 The Consistory Courts of the Chancellor of the Diocese of St Davids took place at the church and Bishop Robert Ferrar was tried here in 1555.
-In 1816 the church came under the patronage of St David's College, Lampeter until it passed into the ambit of the Bishop of St Davids in the early 1900s.

-One of the best-known people to be buried at St Peter's is the 18th-century satirist, Sir Richard Steele, who married a local woman, Mary Scurlock, and died in Carmarthen in 1729.
+In 1816 the church came under the patronage of St David's College, Lampeter until it passed into the ambit of the Bishop of St Davids in the early 1900s.One of the best-known people to be buried at St Peter's is the 18th-century satirist, Sir Richard Steele, who married a local woman, Mary Scurlock, and died in Carmarthen in 1729.

 Until the 19th century, St Peter's was the only Anglican church in Carmarthen.
 This changed with the opening of St David's Church in the late 1830s.
 Repairs and restorations took place during the 19th century and the current clock, by E. V. Collier, was added to the tower in 1903/04.

 In 1954 the church received a heritage listing as Grade I.